-If you don't find your question is addressed by the below, please contact us.
+If you don't find your question addressed below, please contact us!

-NO!
+Not at all!
 With the exception of our squeeze bottles, all of our honeys are raw and retain all of their beautiful, and potentially healthful, properties.
 Raw honey naturally begins to crystallize after it is extracted from the comb.
-Some honey crystallizes in a creamy state that many people actually enjoy.
-If you prefer to restore your honey to a fully liquid state, gently warm the jar in a pan of water on the stove to around 100 F. Bee patient and let the heat diffuse through the honey.
+Some honey crystallizes into a creamy state that many people actually enjoy.
+If you prefer to restore your honey to a fully liquid state, very gently warm the jar in a pan of water on the stove to around 100°F. Read more about honey crystallization here.

-Again, no and no. Honey contains very little water, so it is difficult for bacteria to grow.
+No and no. Honey contains very little water, so it is difficult for bacteria to grow.
 In very rare instances, if the honey is too moist or water is added, natural yeast can begin to ferment the honey.
-There is no need to refrigerate your honey, however, it's best kept away from heat and strong sunlight.
+There is no need to refrigerate your honey, but it is best to keep it away from heat and direct sunlight.

-Unfortunately, no; we do not offer tours and have no on-site farm store.
-Our main sales venues, other than online, are the Minneapolis Farmers Market on Saturday and Sunday, the Mill City Farmers Market on Saturday, the Minneapolis Farmers Market on Nicollet Mall on Thursdays and the numerous retail outlets found in our "Shop Locally" section.
+Our main sales venues, other than online, are the Minneapolis Farmers Market on Saturday, the Mill City Farmers Market on Saturday, and the numerous retail outlets.

-Well, no, but.
-Because bees will forage over long distances for nectar, it is challenging to achieve an organic certification for honey.
-The care we take in locating our bee yards near good nectar sources and away from chemical spraying we think compensates for this.
+No, because bees will forage over long distances for nectar, it is challenging to achieve an organic certification for honey.
+However, the care we take in locating our bee yards near good nectar sources and away from chemical spraying we think compensates for this.
 All of our honeys are Grade A, 100% pure Minnesota honey.